 Pelvic floor muscle training

-The Continence Physiotherapist or Nurse Continence Specialist will teach you how to use your pelvic floor muscles.
+The pelvic health physiotherapist or nurse continence specialist will teach you how to use your pelvic floor muscles.
 These muscles support your bladder and urethra.
 The urethra is the tube that carries urine from the bladder to the outside.
-Strong pelvic floor muscles help to hold back the strong urge to pass urine.
+Strong pelvic floor muscles and squeezing or contracting your muscles when you feel the sudden urge to pass urine, can help you settle down the urge to pass urine.
 This will help you hold on until you reach the toilet.

 Good bladder habits

 Avoid drinking fizzy drinks or drinks with caffeine.
 These can upset the bladder and make it harder for you to hold on.
-There is some caffeine in chocolate, tea and coffee.
-There is more caffeine in cola and sports drinks.
-It is best to avoid drinking these.
+There is some caffeine in chocolate, tea, coffee, cola and some energy drinks.
+It is best to limit how much you drink of these.

 Good bowel habits

-You will also learn how constipation and straining to pass a bowel motion can stretch your pelvic floor muscles.
-Avoid constipation as this also causes poor bladder control.
-Eat at least two pieces of fruit and five serves of vegetables daily.
+Constipation and straining to pass a bowel motion can stretch your pelvic floor muscles.
+Constipation may also affect the bladder and have an impact on an overactive bladder.
+Try to avoid constipation.
+Try to eat at least two pieces of fruit and five serves of vegetables daily.

 Will there be setbacks?

-Do not be worried by small day to day changes in your bladder control.
-These are normal.
-Anyone on a bladder training program can have setbacks, when your symptoms may seem worse.
+There will be small day to day changes in your bladder control.
+Anyone on a bladder training program may have days when your symptoms seem worse.
 This may happen when:

-- you have a bladder infection (see your doctor right away)
+- you have a urinary tract or bladder infection (see your doctor right away)

 - you are tired or run down